Limit Models in Strictly Stable Abstract Elementary Classes: Background

-The set of all towers indexed by $I$ and made up of limit models of cardinality $\mu$ is denoted by $\K^*_{\mu,I}$.
 We will switch back and forth between the notation $\K^*_{\mu,\alpha}$ where $\alpha$ is an ordinal and $\K^*_{\mu,I}$ where $I$ is a well ordered set (of order type $\alpha$) when it will make the notation clearer.
 When we deal with relatively full towers, we will find the notation using $I$ to be more convenient for book-keeping purposes.

 For $\beta<\alpha$ and $\T=(\bar M,\bar a,\bar N)\in\K^*_{\mu,\alpha}$ we write $\T\restriction \beta$ for the tower made up of the sequences $\bar M\restriction \beta:=\langle M_i\mid i<\beta\rangle$, $\bar a\restriction\beta:=\langle a_i\mid i+1<\beta\rangle$, and $\bar N\restriction \beta:=\langle N_i\mid i+1<\beta\rangle$.